SilasSpringer/examples/README.md

+# CS3560 Example Project Repository

+This repository is used as an example repository to allow students to practice pull requests.

+The following sections are the contents of the example project.
+##
-# CS3560 - Example Project
+## CS3560 - Example Project

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.